alan-turing-institute/empiarreader/README.md

 </div>

-Reader for any [EMPIAR](https://www.ebi.ac.uk/empiar/) dataset, using [intake](https://intake.readthedocs.io/en/latest/).

-`EMPIARreader` can be used within Python to lazily load an EMPIAR entry using their number onto an ML-friendly dataset format or locally download.
-The latter can also be done using the command line.
+Python package to access any [EMPIAR](https://www.ebi.ac.uk/empiar/) dataset using their entry number, to either lazily load onto a Machine Learning friendly dataset format or to locally download the files.
+The download function is also available using a command line interface.

+### Background

+EMPIAR is the biggest online archive for cryo-electron microscopy associated raw data.
+Usually, with each experimental paper there is an associated EMPIAR dataset uploaded.
+While there is some structure on the database, it is cumbersome for someone without experience in the field to find and access the data.
+Particularly, it is often necessary the installation of different software.
+The idea behind `EMPIARReader` is to provide a package that is easily installable using Python libraries, in order to quickly access the data.

 ## Installation